 The assessment and management of risk for violence require a thoughtful and focused approach to identifying relevant risk factors for a particular individual and the ways in which those risk factors might be managed to reduce one’s risk for violence.
 This training sequence provides didactic training in foundational and advanced skills for the assessment and management of risk for violence using a structured professional judgment approach.
 This sequence begins with a description of the violence triage approach to determining those individuals who require a more in-depth assessment of violence risk.
 The structured professional judgment approach to risk assessment is explained in detail, the construct of psychopathy and its assessment using the Hare PCL-R and PCL:SV is described, and the use of the HCR-20-V3 for assessing and managing risk for violence is presented.
 Finally, advanced formulation of risk for violence and the effective management of risk is discussed.

 This training sequence will provide:

-- A detailed discussion of advanced formulation of risk for violence and its management
+A detailed discussion of an advanced formulation of risk for violence and its management

 This self-paced online training program focuses on Violence Triage.
 This course will focus on principles of Violence Triage for prioritizing cases and actions.
 Skills for triaging violence are important to assist professionals and workplaces in fulfilling their professional obligations under statutory law, common law, and professional codes of ethics to screen for and respond to warning signs related to violence risk.
 Failure to do so could result in legal liability if actions failed to meet professional standards and resulted in harm to others.
 For more information about this training click the icon.